BEST NEW YEAR RESOLUTIONS OR NEW YEAR TASKS

 Why?

-Because the are Resolutions and not Tasks.
+Because they are resolutions and not tasks.

-Allow me to show you some Tasks, and you will begin to understand the differences.
+Allow me to show you some tasks, and you will begin to understand the differences.

-- Trash pickup is at 8 am on Monday, so I have to put out the trash when I leave for work Monday at 7 am.
+- Trash pickup is at 8 a.m. on Monday, so I have to put out the trash when I leave for work Monday at 7 a.m.

 That’s right.
-The calendar software that we use every day on our phones, tablets, and laptops/desktops.
+The calendar software that we use every day on our phones, tablets, laptops, and desktops

 Open up Your Calendar Software